kfam22/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+DOM stands for document object model, it is an interface that code can use to manipulate the page.

 2. What is an event?
+An event is any type of user interaction with a web page.
+For example, clicking, moving the mouse, scrolling, copying, etc. are all events.

 3. What is an event listener?
+An event listener is a tracks events that occur on the page and when it recognizes an event occurring, it carries out an action based on a callback function.

 4. Why would we convert a NodeList into an Array?
+A NodeList is an Array-like object that has a few similarities to an array like length and the ability to iterate over it with .forEach, however it does not have access to array prototypes/methods.
+To access these a NodeList must be converted into an array.

 5. What is a component?
+A component is a reusable, modular piece of code that is part of a larger program.
+For example, a button, article, section, header, etc.  It is comprised of several parts that can include HTML, CSS, and JS to provide a particular function or group of related functions.